How Can I Protect My Well From Safety Issues Associated With Well Construction?

 Identifying potential sources of contamination is another important aspect of site evaluation.
 Any nearby sources of pollution, such as underground storage tanks, septic systems, or chemical storage areas, can pose a threat to the quality and safety of your well water.
 Evaluating your site allows you to implement appropriate measures to prevent contamination, such as locating your well at a safe distance from these potential sources.

-See also How Can I Protect Well Water From Safety Issues Associated With Well Water Pressure Tank Sizing?
+See also What Steps Should I Take To Ensure Well Water Safety During Well Water Pressure Tank Maintenance Measures?

 Determining the water table depth is crucial for well construction.
 The water table depth refers to the level below the ground surface at which water is found.
 Knowing the water table depth helps determine the appropriate depth of the well and the casing required to protect the well from surface contaminants.
 This evaluation also aids in estimating the potential yield of the well, ensuring an adequate water supply.